weltliteratur/blog/_posts/2016-04-23-This-is-weltliteratur-net.markdown

 Our first non-meta article will be delivered on Monday, something about Wikidata meeting World Literature, a small blogpost on how you can try to grasp what this fuzzy corpus called world literature is, according to Wikipedia/Wikidata.

 Oh, one other USP of **weltliteratur.net** is the very unofficial **[DH Soundtrack](/dh-soundtrack/)**, a growing list of current songs we listen to before, after and, of course: *while* conducting our research.
-So if some of our entries seem to make no sense to you, try switching on our official *[musikbett](https://de.wikipedia.org/wiki/Musikbett)* to ponder a supposed deeper meaning, ha.
+So if some of our entries seem to make no sense to you, try switching on our official *[musikbett](https://de.wikipedia.org/wiki/Musikbett)* to ponder a supposed deeper meaning.

 This, by and large, is it.

 On behalf of everybody else,
 Frank – Mathias – Robert